Come to the Rent Strike Meet-up on May 23

-The action campaign We Refuse the Rent Increase is an initiative of and is partly made possible by the Bond Precaire Woonvormen (BPW).
-Want to know more about this association that fights for the right to housing and the city, join and join the national solidarity network?
+This action campaign is an initiative of and is made possible by the Bond Precaire Woonvormen (BPW).
+Learn more about this association that fights for the right to housing and the city and join of the national solidarity network?
 Read more on the page about the union.

 Refusing the rent increase in the regulated (social) sector and as an occupant of non-self-contained accommodation (rooms) starts with following the steps in our Step-by-Step Plan.
 Click on the arrow to read a detailed explanation of each step.
 Prefer the complete step-by-step plan as a clear PDF?
 Download here in Dutch or in English.
 Do you have questions about the Step-by-Step Plan or our action method?
 See if you can find the answer on our frequently asked questions page (FAQ the rent increase)